Gr33nCamper/Paul-s-Website/YRS/2024/WNT/FE.md

 First time going to lectures and discussion in like 3 wks.
 Worth it.
 Chewed a lot of gum but still dozed off in M184.

 Almost weeping tears at the bus stop bc the Courage the Cowardly Dog Accordion Theme Arrangement is so beautiful and evokes a distant memory of senior year of high school.
 S/o to C AwH.

+&nbsp;

+&nbsp;

+&nbsp;

+**Feb 29, 2024**

+Felt like I was going to pass out.
+That's what happens when you're super in sleep debt and are carrying so many items at once.
+Doesn't help that the library is so packed like everybody trying to be here or what?
+Save some seats for the rest of us.

+Please help me Father.
+I'm dying.